rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-3-general-pattern.md

 More accurately, the description may be used to refer to the substring of a doctree's pre-order trace that is induced by the scope of a given node.

-The pre-order rule can therefore be understood to form the trace of a scope **recursively** in an upwards-oriented fashion.
+The pre-order rule can therefore be understood to form the trace of a node **recursively** in an upwards-oriented fashion.
 That is because the trace of each node begins with the corresponding node and contains the traces of its (former) child nodes in sequence one after another.